euler-xyz/euler-vault-scripts/README.md

 git clone https://github.com/euler-xyz/euler-vault-scripts.git && cd euler-vault-scripts
 ```

-3. Prepare the `.env` file by.
-Use `.env.example` as an example.
-Define the RPC URLs for all the chain IDs you need.
+3. Prepare the `.env` file.
+Use `.env.example` as an example:
+- define the RPC URLs for all the chain IDs you need
+- if you're planning to use Safe, define `SAFE_API_KEY` by signing up [here](https://developer.safe.global/)

 4. Ensure that you have up to date dependencies installed: